Languages of Venezuela: French

 French language is taught as a compulsory subject in the branch of humanities of the bachillerato or high school for two years.
 Students learn French grammar in their first year of study, then construct and translate French texts in the second year.
 In some universities degree programs to train teachers or translators of French language are offered.

 Latin and Greek

 In Venezuela Latin is taught as a compulsory subject in the branch of humanities of the high school for two years.
 Students learn Latin grammar in their first year, then construct and translate Latin texts in the second year.

 At university level, the University of the Andes offers a degree program for Letras Mención Lengua y Literaturas Clásicas (Classical Languages and Literatures).
 In this program (the only one of its type in Venezuela), the students learn Latin, Ancient Greek and the literature of both languages for five years.
 In other Venezuelan universities, Latin is a compulsory subject of the program for Letras (Hispanic Literature) and Educación, mención: Castellano y Literatura (Education of Spanish language and Hispanic Literature).

-Latin and Koine Greek are also taught in Roman Catholic seminaries.
+Latin and Koine Greek are also taught in Roman Catholic seminaries; the official and spoken language of the country itself and the most spoken European languages Portuguese and Italian evolved from Latin.